Best 35×12.50R20 Tires for Tundra [2026]

 Key Benefits

-You get a mud-focused tire that balances trail bite with surprisingly composed on-road manners.
-The MT08 Plus uses big shoulder lugs and wide grooves to grab loose surfaces and shed debris, while the center rib helps keep the steering from feeling vague at highway speeds.
+You get a mud-focused tire that balances trail bite with more composed on-road manners than many aggressive M/T designs.
+The MT08 Plus uses big shoulder lugs and wide grooves to grab loose surfaces and shed debris, while the center rib helps keep steering from feeling vague at highway speeds.

-It works well as a daily driver if you spend weekends on trails, and it’s a sensible choice when you want aggressive looks without totally sacrificing ride comfort.
-If you need a capable off-road tire that won’t make your daily commute unbearable, this one is worth considering.
+It works well if you want an aggressive look without totally sacrificing daily comfort.
+If you need a capable off-road tire that does not make your regular commute feel unbearable, this one is worth considering.

 What People Say